 - How to Become a Certified Landscape Designer

-- Landscape Designer Salary & Hourly Rate
+- Landscape Designer Salary & Hourly Pay ($/hr)

-To earn the title of a landscape architect, the student will have to earn at minimum a bachelor’s degree, and in some cases their master’s degree.
+To earn the title of a landscape architect, the student will have to earn at minimum a bachelor’s degree, and in some cases, a master’s degree.
 Technically, landscape designers do not need formal education beyond high school, although obtaining said education can boost their career prospects significantly.
 For a complete list of ASLA (American Society of Landscape Architects) approved schools, check out the ASLA’s Degree Programs by State.

 Landscaping designers and landscape architects have separate means of licensing.
 Below are the two (2) major licensing organizations for both professions: